dimiro1/xfetch-go/README.md

 ### With other caches/libraries

-Any caching library that implements the `Cache` and `Fetchable` interfaces can be used with this library.
+Any caching library that implements the `Cache` interface can be used with this library.

 Feel free to send a pull-request if you would like to use this library with any other cache or caching library.